opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/otel-trace.md

 ## Overview

 The `otel_trace` source is a source for the OpenTelemetry Collector.
+The following table describes options you can use to configure the `otel_trace` source.

 <!--- What does otel_trace_source do?
 Other plugins include that in the overview section.--->